All about Chermayeff & Geismar

 Steff Geissbuhler

-The Chermayeff & Geismar Inc. design firm can’t be featured without mentioning Swiss designer, Steff Geissbuhler.
-Steff was a key part of Chermayeff & Geismar’s success.
+Chermayeff & Geismar can’t be featured without mentioning renowned Swiss designer, Steff Geissbuhler, who was a key part of the design firm’s success.

-In 2005, Chermayeff & Geismar Inc. was dissolved following the departure of Geissbuhler and several senior colleagues, who established their own successful design firm, C&G Partners.
-Ivan and Tom continue to trade as Chermayeff & Geismar Studio.
+In 2005, Chermayeff & Geismar Inc was dissolved following the departure of Geissbuhler and several senior colleagues, who established their own successful design firm, C&G Partners.
+Ivan and Tom, along with Sagi, now trade as Chermayeff & Geismar & Haviv.

-It’s certainly not common for a logo to have to different representations for colour and black and white, and I was surprised when I first learnt the Mobil design does.
+Erika, it’s uncommon for a logo to be primarily used in both colour and black and white.
 You’d be hard pressed to find a black-only version, because pretty much everything the company creates uses their corporate colours.

-I did a quick search for you, and oddly, found a colour logo with the concentric circles.
-I don’t think it’s a proper version, but gives you an idea how the black-only design appears.
+I did a quick search and oddly found a colour logo with the concentric circles.
+I don’t think it’s a proper version, but gives an idea how the black-only design appears.

 Very Nice Article David.